AdroitAnandAI/Scalable-ML-with-Spark/README.md

 scikit-learn==0.23.2
 ```

 - Create a Dockerfile inside the directory with following contents.
-A specific numpy version is installed to confirm docker execution from EMR Notebook.
+A specific numpy version is installed to confirm docker execution from EMR Notebook.<br>

 ```
 FROM amazoncorretto:8